Blog

 • Poor Posture: Sitting or standing in an improper position, especially for extended periods (like hunching over a computer or phone), places continuous stress on certain muscle groups.
 This constant strain can cause muscles to tighten up, contributing to trigger point formation.

-• Irritated Nerve Fibers: Nerve irritation, whether from spinal issues, pinched nerves, or inflammation, can lead to abnormal muscle tension.
+• Irritated Nerve Fibres: Nerve irritation, whether from spinal issues, pinched nerves, or inflammation, can lead to abnormal muscle tension.
 Muscles react protectively, tightening up around the nerve, which can create trigger points.

 Understanding how and why trigger points form is the first step in learning how to release them and restore your body to a healthier, more relaxed state.